Expertise

 If symptoms are severe, or if there are complications of bladder outlet obstruction, such as the inability to urinate at all (acute retention), or inadequate bladder emptying (chronic retention), surgical treatment may be required.
 Whether laser energy or electrocautery is used, the basic principle of surgery is to remove the obstructing prostatic tissue, and is the most effective treatment of symptomatic BPH.
 This is routinely done using a minimally invasive approach via an instrument passed down the urethra (cystoscopy).

-Learn more in Assoc Prof Grummet's article "Managing Voiding Issues" in the Medical Observer as listed on the Education page.
+Learn more in A/Prof Grummet's article "Managing Voiding Issues" in the Medical Observer as listed on the Education page.

 For more information on benign prostatic enlargement, visit the European Association of Urology's EAU Patient Information website.